Tux/CSV/doc/Text-CSV.md

-This section describes the error codes that are used in perl5's module [Text::CSV\_XS](https://metacpan.org/pod/Text%3A%3ACSV_XS), and several of these errors are either not applicable in perl6 or changed slightly.
+This section describes the error codes that are used in perl5's module [Text::CSV\_XS](https://metacpan.org/pod/Text%3A%3ACSV_XS), and several of these errors are either not applicable in raku or changed slightly.
 Once all of the API is finished, this section will be cleaned up.
 The intention of the error coded however remains.

 If an error occurs, [`$csv.error_diag`](#error_diag) can be used to